joschne/loopback-4-ngx-build-sdk/README.md

 # loopback-4-ngx-build-sdk

-This is an example setup for creating angular 8 sdk from loopback 4 app using openapi spec and openapi-generator-cli.
+This is an example setup for creating typescript angular sdk from loopback 4 app using openapi spec and openapi-generator-cli.

 # Test the setup